newmarcel/KeepingYouAwake/README.md

-# Keeping You Awake #
+# KeepingYouAwake #

 ## A *Caffeine* clone for OS X Yosemite (and Dark Mode). ##

-*Keeping You Awake* is a small menu bar utility for OS X Yosemite and above that can be activated to prevent your Mac from going into sleep.
+*KeepingYouAwake* is a small menu bar utility for OS X Yosemite and above that can be activated to prevent your Mac from going into sleep.

 You can toggle the state directly from your menu bar.